Popeye

-Popeye the Sailor Man is a cartoon character created by Elzie Crisler Segar, first appearing on January 17, 1929, in the daily King Features comic strip Thimble Theatre.
-The strip was in its tenth year when Popeye made his debut, but the one-eyed sailor quickly became the lead character, and Thimble Theatre became one of King Features' most popular properties during the early 1930s.
-Popeye became the suitor of longtime Thimble Theatre star Olive Oyl, and Segar introduced new supporting characters such as adopted son Swee'Pea and friend J. Wellington Wimpy, as well as foes like the Sea Hag and Bluto.
+Popeye the Sailor Man is a fictional character created by Elzie Crisler Segar, first appearing on January 17, 1929, in the daily King Features comic strip Thimble Theater.
+The strip was in its tenth year when Popeye made his debut, but the one-eyed sailor quickly became the lead character, and Thimble Theater became one of King Features' most popular properties during the early 1930s.
+Popeye became the suitor of longtime Thimble Theater star Olive Oyl, and Segar introduced new supporting characters such as adopted son Swee'Pea and friend J. Wellington Wimpy, as well as foes like the Sea Hag and Bluto.

-Following Segar's death in 1938, Thimble Theatre (later renamed Popeye) was continued by several writers and artists, most notably Segar's assistant Bud Sagendorf.
+Following Segar's death in 1938, Thimble Theater (later renamed Popeye) was continued by several writers and artists, most notably Segar's assistant Bud Sagendorf.
 The strip continues to appear in first-run installments on Sundays, written and drawn by R. K. Milholland.
 The daily strips are reprints of old Sagendorf stories.
-In 1933, Max Fleischer adapted the Thimble Theatre characters into a series of Popeye the Sailor theatrical cartoon shorts for Paramount Pictures.
+In 1933, Max Fleischer adapted the Thimble Theater characters into a series of Popeye the Sailor theatrical cartoon shorts for Paramount Pictures.
 These cartoons proved to be among the most popular of the 1930s, and Fleischer Studios, which later became Paramount's own Famous Studios, continued production through 1957.
 Cartoons produced during World War II included Allied propaganda, as was common among cartoons of the time.
-These cartoon shorts are now owned by Turner Entertainment and distributed by its sister company Warner Bros.
+These cartoon shorts are now owned by Turner Entertainment Co. and distributed by its sister company Warner Bros.

 Over the years, Popeye has also appeared in comic books, television cartoons, video games, hundreds of advertisements, peripheral products ranging from spinach to candy cigarettes, and the 1980 live-action film directed by Robert Altman and starring Robin Williams as Popeye.
 In 2002, TV Guide ranked Popeye number 20 on its "50 Greatest Cartoon Characters of All Time" list.
 Charles M. Schulz said, "I think Popeye was a perfect comic strip, consistent in drawing and humor."

 Inspiration

-The person believed to have inspired Popeye was Polish-born Frank "Rocky" Fiegel, a tough laborer from Chester, Illinois, who was always getting in fights.
-It was believed he could have been a professional boxer.
+The person believed to have inspired Popeye was Polish-born Frank "Rocky" Fiegel, a tough laborer from Chester, Illinois, who was always getting into fights.
+Some say he was a professional boxer.
 However, he also gave out candy and treats to children, including E.C.
 Segar, who remembered Fiegel when he created Popeye.
 Fiegel was described as "just like the fictional spinach-loving mariner ... a one-eyed, pipe-smoking curmudgeon with a jutting chin."